-(3) We have the flexibility to choose between the different members of the 737 MAX family.
+- (1) Assumes the return of leased aircraft upon expiration of lease contracts. - (2) We have the flexibility to choose between the different members of the 737 MAX family. - (3) Include the sale of five E90 to Azorra Aviation.

 The Boeing 737 aircraft currently in our fleet are fuel-efficient and suit our operations well for the following reasons: